Autorail à grande capacité: Extend railway rolling stock life time

-SNCF has announced on March 18, 2021, that 40% of the TER (French commuter rail) fleet will be renovated in the next 10 years, included AGC Class (699 trains) and TER 2N NG Class (232 trains).
-The most important contract has been signed on March 18, 2021, with the Grand Est region.
+SNCF announced on 18 March 2021 that 40% of the TER (French commuter rail) fleet will be renovated in the next 10 years, included AGC Class (699 trains) and TER 2N NG Class (232 trains).
+The most important contract was signed on 18 March 2021, with the Grand Est region.

 After about 20 years of operation, the trains need to be entirely checked and modernized in order to continue to be safely operated for 15 to 20 years with better comfort for passengers.
 This maintenance is an opportunity to improve energy consumption of the train for ecology and durability in mind.

 Furthermore, region can choose to upgrade the train with new functionalities for the passengers: aesthetic, comfort, better accessibility, electrical outlets on each seat, Wi-fi on board, LED lighting and new passenger information system.

-In addition, to reinforce train environmental performances, CO² level regulation for the HVAC system and particulate filters for the Diesel motors will be installed.
+In addition, to reinforce train environmental performances, CO2 level regulation for the HVAC system and particulate filters for the Diesel motors will be installed.

 Such a maintenance needs to immobilize the train for 10 to 20 weeks (according to the selected option).
 It's also a chance to modernize the manufacturing tools in the different concerned SNCF maintenance workshops (in French : "Technicentre").